sebasrock156/Acer-E5-572-TMP246-OpenCore/README.md

 2. Now, when you boot from your macOS Drive, go to Extras folder and run "GenSMBIOS.command", select option 2 for select included config.plist, after, select option 3 for generate a new Apple SMBIOS and Serial.
 This is for fix not working Apple ID and Apple Aplications.

-3. If you have any Intel Wi-Fi card mentioned above, move and open "HeliPort" and configurate for enable in Autostart (System Preferences), Network connection aren't the best, but works.
 </details>

 ## Applications Support:

 **Warning**: Some Apple apps as iMessage, FaceTime, App Store, Apple Music and etc won't login although you have patched SMBIOS before, you need an Apple product serial compatible with Apple Support too, consult in Olarila how fix it.

-**EDIT:**
-Now some Apple Apps were patched to work.

 ---